lecjlg/barc-docs/docs/source/userguide.rst

 Meteorological symbols
 ^^^^^^^^^^^^^^^^^^^^^^

-BARC has a host of specfic meteorological symbols availble.
+BARC has a large host of specfic meteorological symbols availble.
 These symbols are displayed in groups of similar weather features or characteristics.
 To select a group of symbols use the dropdown toolbar and then select the specfic symbol you want to use.
 More information about what the symbol represents is displayed when you hover over the icons.
-Group 0 - 9 reference the well established WMO present weather symbols.
+Group 0 - 9 reference the well established World Meteorological Organisation (WMO) present weather symbols.

 +---------------------------------------------+----+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+